Comfortmaker Delayed Ignition

 Steps:

 • Inspect burners: Remove the burner assembly if accessible.
-Look for rust, debris, or spider webs in burner ports.
+Look for rust, debris, or spider webs in the burner ports.
 Clean with a soft brush and compressed air.

 • Check ignitor position: Ensure the ignitor is positioned so that gas flows directly across the glowing element.